understrap/understrap/README.md

 Installation
 =
 - Download the understrap folder
-- Upload it into your Wordpress installation subfolder here: /wp-content/themes/
+- Upload it into your WordPress installation subfolder here: /wp-content/themes/
-- Login to your Wordpress backend
+- Login to your WordPress backend
 - Go to Appearance -> Themes
 - Activate the UnderStrap theme